HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/ship.md

 # Trivia

-- Despite clearly having stairs into the Control Room, the stairs don't lead to another layer
+- Despite clearly having stairs into the Control Room, the stairs don't lead to another layer.
   - The Control Room is treated as an indoor area on the map, similar to [Small Houses](/buildings/small_house).

 # History
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - There is no longer a 50% chance for the Tango Crate to be replaced with an AEGIS crate.
+  - There is no longer a 50% chance for the Tango Crate to be replaced with an AEGIS crate
 - [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0)
-  - Fixed a bug that allowed players to see into the Vault without opening the door.
+  - Fixed a bug that allowed players to see into the Vault without opening the door
 - [v0.12.0](https://github.com/HasangerGames/suroi/releases/tag/v0.12.0)
-  - There is now a 50% chance for the Tango Crate to be replaced with an AEGIS crate.
+  - There is now a 50% chance for the Tango Crate to be replaced with an AEGIS crate
 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)
-  - Added.
+  - Added